nicholaswilde/solar-battery-charger/README.md

 batteries to charge Ni-MH batteries via existing USB chargers.
 The li-ion batteries are to be disconnectable from the solar panel to make more portable to recharge other devices and batteries.

-Monitoring is handled by an Adafruit Feather Huzzah that has built in wifi support which makes it easy to monitor remotely as well as collect data.
+Monitoring is handled by an Adafruit Feather Huzzah (Feather) that has built in wifi support which makes it easy to monitor remotely as well as collect data.
 The board will monitor when the li-ion battery is charging and when charging is complete.
 It can also send notifications when the charge is complete via IFTTT.